Sceoo/STUDY-OF-THE-LIFE-SATISFACTION-INDEX-IN-WOMEN/README.md

 # Project Name
-Study of the life satisfaction index in women
+Study of the Life Satisfaction Index for Women

-# Genesis
+## Genesis
 This is a final project of the course [Code First Girls Degree] (https://codefirstgirls.com/courses/cfgdegree/) sponsored by [Credit Suisse](https://www.credit-suisse.com/) created by the following people:
 - Ana Tavares @
 - Anna Dąbrowska @